 Biblical Reasons to Reach Internationals

-Even though international students are not mentioned specifically in the Bible, the are at least five Biblical reasons to reach out to them with the love and forgiveness of Jesus Christ.
+Even though international students are not mentioned specifically in the Bible, there are at least four Biblical reasons to reach out to them with the love and forgiveness of Jesus Christ.

-God’s heart is to bring the knowledge of Himself to all peoples.
+God’s heart is to bring the knowledge of Himself to all people.
 This is a theme throughout the Bible.